wilsonmar/dotfiles/README.md

 This now uses Swiss paraglider Tom Payne's <a target="_blank" href="https://github.com/twpayne/chezmoi">open-source project</a> <a target="_blank" href="https://www.chezmoi.io/#what-does-chezmoi-do">chezmoi</a>, pronounced /ʃeɪ mwa/ (shay-mwa), a French phrase for "my home".

-After you complete the steps below, you can legitimately add to your resume or LinkedIn profile:
+After you complete the steps below on a machine, you can legitimately add to your resume or LinkedIn profile:

    <ul>Configured, on new Macs, from scratch, a large set of utilities, languages tools, local AI apps,
    and access to AWS, Azure, and Google cloud services.